mmacy/cosmos-python-prototype/doc/doc_guidance.md

 ## Next steps

-The Open Publishing System (OPS) documentation contains
+The Open Publishing System (OPS) documentation contains extensive details on providing documentation for your SDK.
+Here are a few links you might find valuable:

 <!-- LINKS -->